nateP82/compostCollectors/Design/userStories.md

 # User Stories

 ## Update technologies
-As a user, I want to verify that I have all the necessary dependencies for my project.[MVP]
+As a user, I want to verify that I have all the necessary dependencies for my project.

 ## Create Compost Collectors database
 As a user, I want to have access to the compost collectors database [MVP]